MwTLaura/Laura-Portfolio/Laura-Portfolio/Projects/Predicting_bank_churn/README.md

 ## 📋 Overview

-The task, as defined by the Kaggle challenge, is to predict whether a customer will exit a bank based on their demographic and account information.
-I approached this as a binary classification task using standard machine learning models (Logistic Regression, Random Forest, Gradient Boosting).
-My best model Gradient Boosting achieved a AUC score of around 89%.
+This project focuses on predicting customer churn based on structured banking data, as defined in the Kaggle Playground Series Season 4, Episode 1 competition.
+The goal is to determine whether a customer is likely to exit the bank based on their demographic and account-related features.
+The problem is approached as a binary classification task, where the target variable indicates whether the customer exited (1) or not (0).
+The dataset includes a mix of numerical and categorical features such as credit score, geography, age, balance, and account activity status.
+The full machine learning pipeline was implemented in a single notebook.
+It includes data cleaning, feature scaling, one-hot encoding, data visualization, model training, and evaluation using multiple classifiers (Logistic Regression, Random Forest, Gradient Boosting).
+ROC AUC was used as the main evaluation metric, consistent with the competition’s scoring method.
+My best-performing model, Gradient Boosting, achieved an AUC of approximately 89% and an accuracy score of around 87%.
+This suggests good generalization and strong model performance relative to baseline approaches.

 ---